 Teaching our kids about self-love is the best Valentine we can give.

-Self-love and self-care is something we don’t talk about nearly enough, especially with our kids, and that’s why we’ve got 3 great offers this month to help you celebrate exactly that: Whether it’s a heart braid for $10, a colorful hair extension for $5 or a red temporary FREE color stripe with any haircut, what better time than Valentine’s Day to teach our kids how to celebrate their beautiful and unique selves?
+Self-love and self-care are things we don’t talk about nearly enough, especially with our kids.
+What better time than Valentine’s Day to teach our kids how to celebrate their beautiful and unique selves?